From the Chiefs

 Welcome to Columbia Orthopedics/New York Orthopedic Hospital (NYOH).
 Founded on the pioneering work of Drs.
 Harrison McLaughlin, Russell Hibbs, Frank Stinchfield, Robert Carroll, Charles Neer, and Louis Bigliani, the department exemplifies the very best in orthopedic patient care, education, and leadership.
 Under our current Chair, Dr. William Levine, a world-renowned shoulder surgeon, our rich legacy continues to thrive.

 Our residency leadership, directed by Drs.
-Jobin and Neuwirth, is committed to the best resident experience.
+Jobin, Neuwirth and Chien, is committed to the best resident experience.
 Our clinical faculty and mentors at NYOH work closely with us every day in various settings, including the office, the operating room, and didactic conferences.
 Our attendings are dedicated to providing the best education to residents, enabling us to develop into exceptional physicians and surgeons.
 Learning from international leaders in orthopedic subspecialties, we engage in stimulating discussions and tackle complex cases.
 Our faculty continuously challenge us to seize every learning opportunity.
 The strong bonds we form with our faculty endure beyond residency, a testament to their unwavering dedication.

 In addition to clinical education, our residents have ample opportunities to conduct research at the highest level during their training.
 There are endless opportunities to investigate orthopedic problems through basic science, animal models, clinical studies, large database-related research and beyond.
 Our faculty, including full-time dedicated PhD faculty, help integrate the residents into research projects and develop the skills to critically evaluate literature and become successful clinician-scientists.
 Many of our residents have been awarded highly competitive grants to carry out their research projects.
 Our dedicated 6-year research track resident has additional opportunities to further their research goals with a multitude of mentors and diverse projects.
 With this combination of clinical and academic training, residents are able to become confident, thoughtful, skilled physicians and surgeons who consistently match at the most prestigious fellowships in the country.